PCP: What Is PCP, the Effects, Risks, & More of This Dangerous Anesthetic

 A person will feel PCP’s effects two to five minutes after it enters their bloodstream.

-What are the Side Effects of PCP Use?
+What Are the Side Effects of PCP Use?

 PCP is infamous for the effects it causes users.
 Although an anesthetic, PCP can cause people to become extremely aggressive and violent.